leanderrj/leme/README.md

-# Jekyll Atlantic - Jekyll + Tailwind Starter Theme
+# leme.nl - Jekyll + Tailwind Starter Theme

 The codebase for leme.nl, based on Atlantic; a beutiful minimal blog theme for Jekyll.
 It is an excellent Jekyll + Tailwind boilerplate to start from.